 This topic focuses on tools and services that help us collaborate with others.
 This includes tools that help students work on projects together, build collaborative presentations, create team-built wikis around research topics, share calendars for scheduling, teleporting visitors into your classroom (well, ‘videoing’ them in at least) and more.

 NOTE: Some of these tools overlap with other lessons.
-Please pick new tools to explore, or delve much more deeply into tools you already use.
+Please pick new tools to explore or delve much more deeply into tools you already use.

 There is a long list of tools below and there are many more terrific ones that we haven’t included.
-And of course, you obviously don’t have time to learn them all!

 - Pick 2 tools from the list below, either ones that are new to you or ones that you want to explore more completely.